FeatureDevs/MyGymTrainer/README.md

 # MyGymTrainer
-Web application providing a personnal track of your training.
+Web mobile application providing a personnal track of your training.